 Founded in 1974, the observatory went to great lengths to create a center that permanently did not harm the natural environment.
 Within the observatory, there are various exhibits that you will love to experience, including the Red Sea circular exhibit (a 360-degree viewing room), turtle and stingray pools, a rare fish exhibit, and more!
 You can see everything from the spectacular lionfish to tiny seahorses.
 Young or old, you will have a blast enjoying the magic of the sea at Coral World.

 Last entry to the site: one hour before the cited closing time

 Sunday–Thursday and Saturday: 09:00-18:00

 Friday and holiday eves: 09:00-17:00

 Yom Kippur eve: 09:00-13:00

-On holidays and Saturdays; I recommend arriving early; entry is based on the availability of space.
+On holidays and Saturdays, I recommend arriving early; entry is based on space availability.

 Here is a link to the park authority website!